How to refinish stairs that were carpeted

 - Another major reason is that I was just very curious to see how this stuff would work on my stairs.

-- If it didn’t work out I could still use stair tread overlays to cover my failure (click HERE, I love them but they are super expensive)
+- If it didn’t work out, I could still use stair tread overlays to cover my failure (they are super expensive though)

-- Possibly coating the stain with a protective sealer although it’s not required will seal everything whether it is indoor or outdoor stain.
+- Possibly coating the stain with a protective sealer, although it’s not required, will seal everything, whether it is an indoor or outdoor stain.

 - The color options were just right.
-I looked at everything they had at all our home improvement stores and there was nothing I liked that qualified as an indoor stain.
-None of the colors and finishes would have tied in our grey bamboo floor with the stair treads.
+I looked at everything they had at all our home improvement stores, and there was nothing I liked that qualified as an indoor stain.
+None of the colors and finishes would have tied in with our grey bamboo floor with the stair treads.

-The most important part of how to refinish stairs that were carpeted is as always cleaning the stairs thoroughly before applying any product.
-To me, the most important little tool is the tack cloth because even after vacuuming and cleaning the stairs I still got a huge amount of lint on the cloth.
-Had I not used the tack cloth, all that lint and dirt would have ended up in my stain and paint.
+The most important part of refinishing any type of stairs is, as always, cleaning everything thoroughly before applying any product.
+To me, the most important little tool is the tack cloth because even after vacuuming and cleaning the stairs, I still got a huge amount of lint on the cloth.
+Had I not used the tack cloth on the bare wood, all that lint, debris, and dirt would have ended up in my stain and paint.

 Sorry for the blurry photo 😉